sergeyklay/provider-pact-example/README.rst

    $ make test

-To run contract tests use the command as follows:
+To verify contracts (pacts) use the command as follows:

 .. code-block:: console